<- Back to blog

 Snoopstein

 As you can see, the previous model gave responses that aren’t that exciting.
 But we can use some prompt template magic to shape how we want the model to respond.
-Essentially we use prompt_template to explain in plain english how we want GPT to formulate its responses.
-Let's create a model mindsdb.snoopstein_model with a prompt template that gives GPT a hybrid personality: he is half-Einstein, half-Snoop Dogg.
-A brilliant physicist who owns the rap game.
-His name is Snoop Stein:
+Essentially we use prompt_template to instruct the model in plain English how we want GPT to formulate its responses.

 CREATE MODEL mindsdb.snoopstein_model